kolypto/campbell-biology/wonderful-ru.md

 # Cilia and Flagella
-ome cells have small cilia to row through the liquid, but others, such as sperm cells, have a single long tail-like **flagellum**.
-A flagellum has an undulating motion like the tail of a fish (see image, left).
+Some cells have small cilia to row through the liquid, but others, such as sperm cells, have a long tail-like **flagellum**.
+A flagellum performs an undulating motion like the tail of a fish (see image, left).

-As simple as it looks, the flagellum is a marvelous molecular mechanism (see image, right).
+As simple as it looks, the flagellum is a marvelous molecular mechanism.

 It consists of microtubules (see image, colored yellow) arranged in the so-called "9 + 2" pattern: 9 pairs of microtubules are arranged around the central pair.
 All microtubules are linked by elastic proteins (see image, colored blue).

 The bending movement is produced by large motor proteins called **dyneins** (see image, colored red): arrays of them are attached to microtubules.
 They have feet that push the adjacent pair of microtubules, causing them to slide past each other.
 When this "frame" changes shape, the flagellum bends.

 The push of dyneins is coordinated by molecular signals: the "push" happens only one one side of the flagellum at a time.
-Then the coordination signal changes, and the other side of the flagellum become active, bending it into the opposite direction.
+When the coordination signal changes, the other side of the flagellum become active, bending it into the opposite direction.
 Bending left, then bending right.
-The result is the fish-like swimming motion.
+The result is the fish-like swimming motion that propels the cell.

 A larger picture of this *dynein* motor protein is shown in the circle at the bottom (see image): it's base is attached to one microtubule at the top, and its leg pushes the adjacent microtubule at the bottom.

 ![](chapters/img/06/flagellum-dynein.png)